 Foods to Avoid or Approach with Caution

-Eating meat during pregnancy is safe, as long as it is cooked.
-So say goodbye to rare burgers and steaks—if that's your thing.
+Eating meat during pregnancy is safe, as long as it is fully cooked to a safe temperature.
+It's best to avoid rare burgers and steaks during your pregnancy—if those are typically your thing.
 Eating raw or undercooked meat can expose you to two dangerous bacteria, Listeria and Toxoplasma.
 Listeriosis can cross the placenta and increase the risk of miscarriage, preterm labor or stillbirth.

-According to the American Congress of Obstetricians and Gynecologists, the risk of pregnant women getting listeriosis is 13 times higher than the general population.
-However, your risk is still relatively low.
+According to the American Congress of Obstetricians and Gynecologists, the risk of pregnant people getting listeriosis is 13 times higher than the general population.
+However, the risk is still relatively low.
 One 2015 study found that when 10,000 pregnant women were exposed to Listeria, only one actually got sick with listeriosis.
 Bottom line: you can eat deli meats, hot dogs and sausages as long as they are heated until steaming (165°F).
 However, hot dogs and sausages aren't the most nutritious choice for you or baby, so heat—and eat—them in moderation.

-Eggs: Pregnant or not, eating raw or undercooked eggs can cause foodborne illness from Salmonella.
+Pregnant or not, eating raw or undercooked eggs can cause foodborne illness from Salmonella.
 However, it's estimated that in the U.S. only 1 in 10,000 to 1 in 30,000 eggs is infected with Salmonella.
 If you do get sick, you'll suffer from a combination of nausea, stomach cramps, diarrhea or vomiting, but it shouldn't affect your growing baby.
 In rare instances, bacteria can get into your blood, which could cause sepsis in the uterus, a life-threatening infection.
 To stay on the safe side, cook eggs thoroughly (no runny yolks) and avoid raw eggs in raw dough and batter, homemade condiments like Caesar dressing and mayonnaise, and homemade ice creams.

-Sushi: Steer clear of sushi, smoked seafood and ceviche.
+Steer clear of sushi, smoked seafood and ceviche.
 Raw fish and shellfish could be contaminated with fish-borne parasites or Norovirus.
 Fish-borne parasites can cause anemia in the mother, decreasing the supply of oxygen and nutrients to the growing baby.

-Alcohol: You've heard it before: no amount of alcohol is considered safe in pregnancy.
+You've heard it before: no amount of alcohol is considered safe in pregnancy.
 Heavy alcohol consumption is associated with fetal alcohol syndrome (FAS), birth defects and neurodevelopment disorders.
 But, what about an occasional drink?
 While the research on this isn't as clear, your doctor will still tell you to abstain completely during pregnancy.
 One 2016 study found that drinking low to moderate amounts of alcohol throughout pregnancy did not increase risk of low birth weight, preterm delivery or birth defects.
 The problem is that no study has been able to define exactly how much alcohol is safe, leading to the recommendation, in the U.S., to stay away altogether (in Europe, guidelines are slightly less strict).
 Binge drinking (5-6 drinks at one time), on the other hand, is very likely to do damage to your baby and isn't healthy whether you're pregnant or not.
-Bottom line: We don't know the effects of moderate alcohol consumption on the fetus.
+Bottom line: We don't know the effects of low to moderate alcohol consumption on the fetus.
 Drinking a large amount at one time is going to do the most harm, much more than one drink a few times throughout your pregnancy.

 Key Nutrients to Include